geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The evil Spirit came — o'er Ariel's head,

-A snowy film, his floating form, was spread ;
+A snowy film, his floating form, was spread;

 The watchful Sylph his powerful arms expands,

-Seiz'd the foul Sprite, and crush'd him in his hands ;
+Seiz'd the foul Sprite, and crush'd him in his hands;

 Or, withering at his touch, unhappy fair !